Gozala/work/index.md

 #### Firebox

 Application runtime for running [Firefox OS Apps][firefoxos-apps] across multiple desktop platforms.
 It was used in an initial prototypes of [browser.html](./browserhtml) project.
-[Read full story](./firebox)

 ## Other